9xm-Shivam/phishing-scam-detector/README.md

 ## 📄 License

-MIT License — free to use, modify, and distribute.
+ free to use, modify, and distribute.

 ---